-Gardening Tasks by Month for South Miami Heights, FL
+Gardening "To Do" Tips by Month for South Miami Heights, FL

-Add fallen leaves to your compost pile or use for mulch.
+Add leaves and organic material to your compost pile.

 Cut back and remove old flower stalks from your annuals.
 Refertilizer them to encourage one more color before the winter.

 Start preparing your flower beds for the planting of cool-season annuals.